iamatypeofwalrus/qp/README.md

 ```

 ## Notes
-When multiple params are specified and at least one value in a given line is present then any null value will print the null string.
+When multiple params are specified and at least one value in a given line is present any null value will print the null string.
 By default that is NULL.
+This guarantees the position of the parameter value in the output, and it is really handing when using a stream editor like Awk.

 If all parameters are NULL or there is any error parsing the URL there will be no output for that line.

-This guarantees the position of the parameter value in the output.
-Output order is based on the input order.